5 Day Tours & Short Trips from Auckland

 If you are looking to escape the city walls, explore the Bay of Islands on a day tour from Auckland.
 Travelling north, you’ll visit the historical Waitangi Treaty Grounds, the birthplace of the New Zealand nation.
 There’s also time to enjoy a dolphin cruise to Cape Brett through the ‘hole in the rock’ too.

-If a day tour to the Bay of Islands doesn’t feel like longer enough and you have more time to spare, you can choose the three day Bay of Islands Explorer version instead.
+If a day tour to the Bay of Islands doesn’t feel like long enough and you have more time to spare, you can choose the three day Bay of Islands Explorer version instead.
 Sunbathe looking out to the turquoise blue sea dotted with islands and coves with sandy beaches.

 Whether you do it in a day or three, the Bay of Islands is easily accessible from Auckland and must-do for your visit to the area.